Greystoke: The Legend of Tarzan, Lord of the Apes: Plot

-On arrival at Greystoke, the family's country estate in the Lowlands of Scotland, John is welcomed by his grandfather, the 6th Earl of Greystoke, and his ward, a young American woman called Jane.
-The Earl still grieves the loss of his son and daughter-in-law years earlier but is very happy to have his grandson home.
-He displays eccentric behaviour and often confuses John with John's father.
+On arrival at Greystoke, the family's country estate in Scotland, John is welcomed by his grandfather, the 6th Earl of Greystoke, and his ward, a young American called Jane.
+The Earl still grieves the loss of his son and daughter-in-law but is very happy to have his grandson home.
+He displays eccentric behaviour and often seems to think his grandson is his son.

-John is treated as a novelty by the local social set, and some of his behavior is seen as threatening and savage.
-He befriends a young mentally disabled worker on the estate and in his company relaxes into his natural ape-like behaviour.
-Jane meanwhile teaches John more English, French, and social skills.
-They become very close and one evening passionately make love in secret.
+John is treated as a novelty by the locals, and some of his behavior is seen as threatening.
+He befriends a mentally disabled worker on the estate and in his company relaxes into his natural ape-like behaviour.
+Jane, meanwhile, teaches John more English, French, and social skills.
+They become very close and one evening make love in secret.

-Lord Greystoke enjoys renewed vigour at the return of his grandson and, reminiscing about his childhood game of using a silver tray as a toboggan on a flight of stairs in the grand house, decides to relive the old pastime.
-He crashes at the foot of the stairs and slowly dies, apparently from a head injury, in the arms of his grandson.
-At his passing, John displays similar emotions and a lack of understanding about death as he did in Africa following the death of Kala.
+Lord Greystoke enjoys renewed vigour at the return of his grandson and, reminiscing about his childhood game of using a tray as a toboggan on a flight of stairs, decides to relive the old pastime.
+He crashes at the foot of the stairs and dies, apparently from a head injury.
+At his passing, John mourns as he did in Africa following the death of Kala.

 John inherits the title Earl of Greystoke.
 Jane helps John through his grief, and they become engaged.
-He is also cheered up when his mentor, Phillippe, returns.
-One day he visits the Natural History Museum in London with Jane.
-During their visit, John is disturbed by the displays of stuffed animals.
+He is also cheered up when Phillippe returns.
+One day, while visiting London's Natural History Museum with Jane, John is disturbed by the displays of stuffed animals.
 He discovers many live, caged apes from Africa, including his adoptive father, Silverbeard.
-They recognise each other, and John releases Silverbeard and other caged animals.
-They are pursued by police and museum officials.
-They reach a woodland park, where Silverbeard is fatally shot.
-John, devastated, yells to the crowd, "He was my father!"
+John releases Silverbeard and other caged animals.
+Pursued by police and museum officials, they reach a park, where Silverbeard is fatally shot.
+John is devastated.

-Unable to assimilate to the human society that he views as cruel, John decides to return to Africa and reunite with his ape family.
-Phillippe and Jane escort him back to the jungle where Phillippe and John first met.
-John returns to the world he understands and is reunited with his ape friend, Figs. Jane does not join him, but Phillippe silently expresses his hope that perhaps they may someday be reunited.
+Righteously sickened by a society where humans mistreat their fellow animals as well as each other, while also tired of the other nobles who only wish to use him to further their own agendas, John decides to return to Africa and reunite with his ape family.
+Phillippe and Jane escort him back to his jungle, where he reunites with his ape friend, Figs. Jane does not join him, but Phillippe is hopeful that perhaps they may someday be reunited.